bbauska/Anti-Project2025/anti.md

 to improve front-office functions is to have his or her own dedicated team of political appointees selected and vetted by the Office of Presidential Personnel, which is not reliant on detailees from other parts of the department, to help ensure the completion of the next President’s agenda.”
-[Department of Homeland Security] ○
+[Department of Homeland Security]</li>
-Privatizes TSA (Transportation Security Administration).
-Project 2025 (pages 158-59).
+<li>○ Privatizes TSA (Transportation Security Administration).
+Project 2025 (pages 158-59).</li>
-○
+<li>○ Circumvents Senate confirmation positions by placing its nominees in key positions into
-Circumvents Senate confirmation positions by placing its nominees in key positions into similar positions as “Actings.”
+similar positions as “Actings.”
 “An Aggressive Approach to Senate-Confirmed Leadership Positions.
 While Senate confirmation is a constitutionally necessary requirement for appointing agency leadership, the next Administration may need to take a novel